asariprado/PyAtoms/README.md

     ```
     python AtomSimulator_GUI.py
     ```
+## Known issues

+The most recent version of Matplotlib (3.5.1) on Mac OS systems creates figures with overly large fonts.
+To correct this, AtomSimulator detects the user's operating system and version of Matplotlib and corrects the fonts and figure properties "by hand."
+We are monitoring this for a better permanent fix.

 ### For windows users:
 - Make sure python is installed and that its path is set in your environment